 389 Dundas Street London Ontario

-389 Dundas Street London Ontario is a highrise condominium residence apartment building in downtown London and known as London Towers.
-Though built in 1977, this building has had extensive upgrades recently, and the location is terrific for access to all that London downtown has to offer.
+389 Dundas Street, London Ontario is a high-rise condominium apartment building in downtown London known as London Towers.
+Though built in 1977, this building has had extensive upgrades, and the location is terrific for access to all that London downtown has to offer.

 - 24 floors,

 - saltwater pool

 - Underground parking